rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/base-system-metrics.md

 * ***usage_steal*** is the percentage of time that the CPU is in stolen time or time spent in other operating systems in a virtualized environment
 * ***usage_system*** is the percentage of time that the CPU is in system mode
 * ***usage_user*** is the percentage of time that the CPU is in user mode

+## Wireless
+You can monitor and analyze information on the signal strength of a wifi connection by subscribing to the wireless metric.
+This information is extracted from /proc/net/wireless if a device is connected to a wifi connection.